-- Do not touch the internal circuit and electric terminals as doing so could cause a malfunction. - 3.
-Close the lid securely. - Push the keyfob button two or three times to check its operation.
+- 3. Close the lid securely. - 4.
+Push the keyfob button two or three times to check its operation.

 See a NISSAN dealer if you need any assistance for replacement.

 If the battery is removed for any reason other than replacement, perform step 4 above.